ARM-software/sbsa-acs/README.md

 On an Emulation platform where secondary storage is not available.

 1. Add the Sbsa.efi file as part of the UEFI FD file.
-    - Add Sbsa.efi as a binary to the UefiShellCommandLib
+    - Add SbsaAvs.inf and the dependant VAL and PAL inf files to the Platform dsc and fdf files.
-    - Or add the SbsaAvsMain.inf to the UefiShellCommandLib.inf
+    - Or add the SbsaAvs.inf and the dependant VAL and PAL inf files to the UefiShellCommandLib.inf
 2. Build UEFI image including the UEFI Shell.
 3. Boot the system to UEFI shell.
 4. Run the executable “Sbsa.efi” to start the compliance tests.